harquail/nook_foldlings_thesis/markdown_chapters/50_User_Study_Dax.md

 \chapter{User Studies}

 While we performed frequent informal tests of our software with users, these often consisted of a single user.
-The user tests described in this chapter were larger-scale tests of key pieces of our software, and were a major driving force in
+The user tests described in this chapter were larger-scale tests of key pieces of our software, and were a major driving force in our design process.

 #User Test at the	 Digital Arts Exhibition